andrewjmcgehee/andrewjmcgehee/README.md

 <br/>

-i haven't worked for most of these companies – only google, really. i think it offers an appealing illusion that i might have, though. in case that hasn't convinced you, i use neovim BTW. i also installed arch once BTW.
+i haven't worked for most of these companies – only google, really. i think it offers an appealing illusion that i might have, though. in case that hasn't convinced you, o mighty recruiter, i'd just like to say...

+i use neovim BTW. i also installed arch once BTW.

 my favorite moments in life have been when i knew nothing and learned a skill for the first time. i'm constantly chasing that. i spend a lot of time training jiu jitsu, writing code, drinking